 HFM School of Theology Accreditation

 We completely understand that some students' personal preferences and professional needs require that they earn degrees from institutions that are Regionally Accredited by US DOE-approved agencies.
-We also know that many students' desires and aspirations are fulfilled by a school with with a less secular accreditation.
+We also know that many students' desires and aspirations are fulfilled by a school of Theology rather than a lesser secular accreditation.

 With that in mind, we completely trust God to bring us students whose needs we can meet and help to fulfill their God-given call.
 As a result, we are delighted to have a diverse student body of committed, diligent, and creative ministry students whose desire is to fulfill the Great Commission and to work powerfully and effectively in their God-ordained ministry.
 Our students enjoy the challenge of expanding their faith and practicing excellence in their educational pursuits.